shamoon-ahmed/LearnFastAPI/fastapi.md

         return patients[patient_id]
     raise HTTPException(status_code=404, detail="Patient Record Not Found!")
 ```
-Now if we want patient P006 record (which is not available), the server will raise this exception
+Now if we want patient P006 record (which is not available), the server will raise this exception and say 404 as the resource is not found

 -------------------